must read

 Additional Training:

 • Did you undergo any specialized training in addition to your TEFL course?
-For example, at ITA, we offer 2-week Tutoring, Teaching English Online, Teaching English to Young Learners, and Teaching Business English specialty courses that you can take during or after the completion of your TEFL certification course.
+For example, at ITA, we offer 2-week Tutoring, Teaching English Online, Teaching English to Young Learners, and Teaching Business English specialty courses that you can take during or after completing your TEFL certification course.

 Other ways to sell yourself in your profile: